phalcon-orphanage/docs/en/reference/config.rst

 Injecting Configuration Dependency
 ----------------------------------
-You can inject configuration dependency to controller allowing us to use :doc:`Phalcon\\Config <../api/Phalcon_Config>` inside :doc:`Phalcon\\Controller <../api/Phalcon_Controller>`.
+You can inject configuration dependency to controller allowing us to use :doc:`Phalcon\\Config <../api/Phalcon_Config>` inside :doc:`Phalcon\\Mvc\\Controller <../api/Phalcon_Controller>`.
 To be able to do that, add following code inside your dependency injector script.

 .. code-block:: php